Governors Island: Service structures

 The northwest side of the island hosts building 515, the former Post Hospital, later used as enlisted bachelors' housing.
 The three-story brick-and-limestone building was constructed in 1935 to a Neo-Georgian design by McKim, Mead & White.
 Nearby is the Tampa Memorial Library (building S-251), a one-story rectangular wooden building.
 Constructed in 1908, it originally served as a storehouse and was renamed after the sinking of the cutter Tampa in 1918.

 The area around the South Battery, south of the Parade Ground, includes several former service structures.
 Building 301, a single-story brick building near the waterfront, housed an elementary school called PS 26.
 It was originally built in 1934, though two wings were added in 1959–1960.
 To the west is building 324, constructed in 1926 as the Army YMCA.
 The War Department Theater (building 330), a two-story 700-seat theater built in 1937–1939, is located west of the YMCA, facing the southern portion of Governors Island.

 Formerly located near the South Battery was the former Governors Island Guest House/Super 8 Motel in building 293.
 The one-and-a-half-story brick building was originally a quarters built in 1871–1872.
 The abandoned motel was demolished in 2007–2008 to expand the Parade Ground.
-The southern part of Governors Island contained building 785, which included a Burger King and bowling alley.
+On the southern part of Governors Island was building 785, which included a fast-food restaurant and a bowling alley.
 Building 902 houses several FDNY fire protection vehicles.